St1ngLeR/CDExtraCustomization/README.md

 - Different wheel models
 - Customizable license plates
 - Dynamic car parts (suspension & mudguards)
-- Pagination for the tuning parts list
+- "Scrollable" tuning parts list

 ## Install & usage
 To make ASI plugin work in the game you need to use [ThirteenAG's Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) and put plugin files in to game directory or folders mentioned in ThirteenAG's loader GitHub page.